se-edu/se-book/modeling/modelingASolution/intermediate/text.md

 </box>

 Here’s the SD for option 2.
-Here, assume that the game state is updated after every mark/clear action.
+Assume that the game state is updated after every mark/clear action.

 <box>